 4. The vehicles involved should not be moved until after the police have arrived and experts have examined the accident scene.
 The position of the damaged vehicles, tire tracks, skid marks, etc. need to be documented.

 5. Cooperate with police and emergency personnel as they arrive.
-Try not to divulge any unnecessary details that might implicate you as being at fault until after the facts have been ascertained and you have spoken with a personal injury attorney in St. Petersburg.
+Try not to divulge any unnecessary details that might implicate you as being at fault until after the facts have been ascertained and you have spoken with a personal injury attorney.

 6. Never give any statement in writing at the scene of the accident, and never sign anything without first speaking to a personal injury attorney.